Is Starbucks Gluten-Free? 90+ Menu Options (2023)

 Cold Coffees

-All plain black cold brew, iced, and nitro cold brew coffees are gluten-free and have the lowest risk of cross-contamination because they go directly into the cup and aren’t shaken or blended.
+Plain black cold brew, iced, and nitro cold brew coffees are gluten-free and have the lowest risk of cross-contamination because they go directly into the cup and aren’t shaken or blended.

 If choosing a shaken cold coffee, we recommend you skip the shaker, which has been contaminated by barley in the chocolate malt powder.
 Have your drink poured directly into a cup where you can stir or shake it yourself.